rogerfarrell/Prowse/README.md

 # Prowse

-This is a lightweight function which uses Netrw and Pandoc to open webpages as markdown.
+Prowse is a lightweight plugin for viewing plain HTML webpages as markdown.
+It makes use of Netrw to grab the HTML and Pandoc to convert it to markdown.

 ## Installation